Re-Vitalize Corporate Communications Using the Trump Approach

 Corporations Will Benefit From Trump’s Style

 Corporations would benefit from employing Trump’s cutting-edge executive communications style.
-After all, many of these are the nation’s top 100 corporations, which all happen to be the largest contributors to the U.S. Chamber of Commerce; the group that has consistently opposed anything that benefits average citizens.
+After all, many of these are the nation’s top 100 corporations, all of which are the most significant contributors to the U.S. Chamber of Commerce.
+This group has consistently opposed anything that benefits average citizens.

-How about Monsanto and Dow-Chemical?
-Monsanto can say its seeds changed themselves because they were left in storage for too long.
+How about Monsanto and Dow Chemical?
+Monsanto can say its seeds changed because they were left in storage for too long.
 But that is not ideal since it would get them in trouble with the

 Follow Trump-style corporate communications

 But there’s more.
 If your CEO gets a pointed question from some snoopy, elderly shareholder, ignore it.
-Tell them to shut up or sit down or better yet, have them pulled from the room.
-Then, have the security people grab the cells phones from other pesky shareholders so there is no record of the event.
+Tell them to shut up, sit down, or have them pulled from the room.
+Then, the security people should grab the cell phones from other pesky shareholders so there is no event record.

-These are all new opportunities for senior corporate communications specialists who are paid six digits a year to turn out one-sided propaganda about their benevolent employers.
+These are all new opportunities for senior corporate communications specialists paid six digits a year to turn out one-sided propaganda about their benevolent employers.
 But now, corporate communicators can break loose from those straight-laced confines.
 Swing for the fences.
-Don’t take any crap from equity analysts, independent board members, the financial media and shareholders.
+Don’t take any crap from equity analysts, independent board members, the financial media, and shareholders.
 Trump has set a new standard, so adopt it.
-It’s obviously working for him.
+It’s working for him.

 Previous articleRetirement Planning in the Trump Era